stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 +++
-title = "Designing a Wrapper for Terraform & OpenTofu" slug = "tf-wrapper-design" date = "2025-07-26T17:43:00+01:00"
+title = "Designing a Wrapper for Terraform & OpenTofu" slug = "tf-wrapper-design" date = "2025-07-30T22:05:00+01:00"
 description = "Designing a wrapper for working with Terraform & OpenTofu components" categories = ["automation", "aws", "devops", "opentofu", "terraform"] tags = ["automation", "aws", "devops", "opentofu", "terraform"]
 +++

 This article describes [an implementation of a wrapper](https://www.stuartellis.name/articles/tf-monorepo-tooling/) for [Terraform](https://www.terraform.io/) and [OpenTofu](https://opentofu.org/).
-This particular implementation is for [monorepos](https://en.wikipedia.org/wiki/Monorepo), where the infrastructure configurations can be maintained in the same project alongside other code.
+This implementation is for [monorepos](https://en.wikipedia.org/wiki/Monorepo), where the infrastructure configurations can be maintained in the same project alongside other code.
+The wrapper only requires a [general-purpose task runner tool](https://www.stuartellis.name/articles/task-runner/).

 The design enables projects to support:

 - Multiple infrastructure components in the same code repository.
 Each [unit](#units---tf-modules-as-components) is a complete [root module](https://opentofu.org/docs/language/modules/).
 - Multiple instances of the same component with [different configurations](#contexts---configuration-profiles)